Western University Campus-Pomona, CADepartment:

 Provides customer service and support to internal and external customers.

 Assists in maintenance of student files and databases.

 • Performs other duties as assigned.
 The University/College reserves the right to add or change duties at any timePercentage Of Time:

 5Do the essential functions of this job require lifting?:

 The physical demands described here are representative of those that must be met by any employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Describe Work Environment:

-While performing the duties of this job, the employee is frequently required to use hands in order to operate a personal computer (PC) in the performance of job duties.
+While performing the duties of this job, the employee is frequently required to use hands in order to operate a PC in the performance of job duties.
 The employee is regularly required to sit, and occasionally required to walk, and reach with hands and arms, talk and hear.
 Specific vision abilities required by this job include close and color vision in order to view the computer.

 WesternU Policy requires persons employed by the University to provide proof of vaccination against the SARS-CoV2 (COVID-19), subject to limited exemptions, regardless of whether the employee is on-site or working authorized to work remotely.
 Exempted employees, or those whose status of full vaccination is pending, will be required to submit to regular COVID-19 testing for in-person/on-campus work assignments.